fefox97/VSecLabDocs/MACM/ModelConfiguration.md

 - protocol $p$ is valid as a value for the corresponding parameter key associated with $\lambda$
 - protocol $p$ is allowed in the context of relationship type $r \in R$

-This relation provides a unified semantics for protocol parameters in the MACM model and is defined extensionally by the supported protocols table.
+This relation provides a unified semantics for protocol parameters in the MACM model and is defined extensionally by the supported [Protocols Catalog](https://127.0.0.1/catalogs/protocols).

 #### Protocol Dependencies